MansurAshraf/gradle-oozie-plugin/README.md

 ```

-A complete mapreduce flow in oozie xml looks like this
+This is how a mapreduce flow looks like in XML

 ```
 <action name='first_map_reduce'>